labrador-kennel/core/docs/tutorials/04-plugins-registering-services.md

 The `InjectorAwarePlugin` is great if your functionality is very modular and can be used by different types of Labrador applications.
 This plugin type is **not** suitable for the dependencies your `Application` requires directly.
 It also isn't well suited to dependencies that are overly coupled to your `Application` and wouldn't work easily in other Labrador applications.
-In these type of use cases you should take a look at [Creating Your DependencyGraph](/docs/core/how-tos/creating-your-dependency-graph).
+In these type of use cases you should handle these dependencies in your `ApplicationObjectGraph`.

 ### Next Steps